 After the agency completes the interview process, they will select a candidate(s) and contact them to start the job offer process.
 For those not selected, the hiring agency will update their application status to Not Selected.
 Interviews can be conducted via a panel, in-person or by video and phone.

 If you are the final candidate, the hiring agency will extend a tentative job offer.
 Once you accept this offer, the agency will start a background investigation.
 The agency may require additional security checks for jobs that need a higher-level clearance.

 As with any job search, some common-sense rules still apply.
 Make sure you follow all instructions when submitting application paperwork and give complete, accurate information.
 Take the time to tailor your cover letter to highlight specific skills and experiences that relate to the duties of the position you’re applying for, and always check your documents for spelling and grammar.
 Make sure you visit the USAJobs website for more information and to get started on your journey to a career with the federal government.
 Once you land your dream job, you can take advantage of Excelsior College’s educational partnership with the federal government, that offers a discount on undergraduate and graduate tuition and fees if you decide to advance your education.
+Earning an MPA will prepare you for career advancement at state, federal or municipal government organizations.
 Good luck!